 Sharing among agents cannot be done as it was in the first two problems.
 Averaging the neural net weights across the agents may produce a result with lower quality than any of the individual agents.
 If we averaged the agents in that way we would be forcing all agents into one form for the solution that may not be optimal.

 Multiple agents can, however, improve results in this problem even without sharing information.
 There is a wide variation in the quality of the individual agents after a period of learning.
-The graph in shows the average, median, and best learning quality for a group of 128 agents with no sharing or differentiation.
+The graph in Figure 18 shows the average, median, and best learning quality for a group of 128 agents with no sharing or differentiation.
 Testing the quality of all agents and selecting the best one can augment the parallel learning approach.
 The best agent, as revealed by the testing process becomes the result of the parallel learning approach and the time used to test agents is included in learning time.

 Learning quality for Mountain Car is the average number of time steps to reach the goal starting from points on the testing grid.
-In the lower values for time steps to reach the goal correspond to higher quality learning.
+In Figure 18, the lower values for time steps to reach the goal correspond to higher quality learning.